Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

-The fourth step in the critical thinking process is analysis.
+The fourth step is analysis.
 In an analysis, a person is dividing information into categories and subcategories.
 You are also clarifying the "who", "what", "when", "where", etc. of what is happening.
 For example, in the field of chemistry, this is done by using certain principles and steps to determine the elements present in a certain chemical compound.

 This is one of the higher-order thinking skills.
 It involves organizing, constructing, and creating the end product.
 One does this by formulating questions and devising and testing theories much like a scientist.

 Evaluation is the highest thinking order skill.
 It implies determining what is good or bad about a finished product, as well as thinking of a way to revise what is wrong.
 When a person presents a critical review of a book he has read, he is giving an evaluation.